The Great Northern Railway in Yorkshire: Pudsey loop line

 When the Leeds, Bradford and Halifax Junction Railway had built its main line, it ran north of Pudsey, to avoid the difficult topography there.
 Pudsey was a large and growing industrial town, and eventually the GNR were pressured to connect it to the network.
 A line from Stanningley was opened in 1878 with a frequent shuttle train service.
 This was still unsatisfactory to local people, and in 1882 there was a rapprochement with the Lancashire and Yorkshire Railway, which encouraged thoughts of establishing a new connection to Low Moor.
 In 1885 an Act was granted for an extension of the Pudsey loop line to the west to enhance the junctions near Laisterdyke, and connect the line towards Low Moor.
 At the east end the connection near Stanningley was to be reversed to allow direct running from Bramley through Pudsey to Bradford or Low Moor.
 This arrangement was inaugurated in December 1893, and enabled a long circular service from Leeds back to Leeds by way of this line and the L&YR Spen Valley line.

-East and West Yorkshire Union Railway
+East and West Yorkshire Union Railways

-The East and West Yorkshire Union Railway was sponsored by the Hull and Barnsley Railway, which hoped to get access over it to Leeds for passenger traffic.
+The East and West Yorkshire Union Railways was sponsored by the Hull and Barnsley Railway, which hoped to get access over it to Leeds for passenger traffic.
 In fact the company never raised enough money, and its network was confined to colliery and quarry connections in the area around Rothwell, south-east of Leeds.
 It opened in 1890 and in 1904 attempted a passenger service from Rothwell over the Midland Railway to Leeds.
 The service was commercially unsuccessful and was soon discontinued.
 The line brought considerable volumes of coal to the GNR at Lofthouse Junction, but it remained independent until the Grouping of 1923.